mynamebrody/brody-berson-com/README.md

-# Nikola: Tesla Fleet Management Assistant
+# Nikola - Tesla Fleet Management GPT

-## Introduction
-Nikola is an AI-powered assistant designed to help users manage their Tesla fleet efficiently.
-It provides detailed information and control over individual Tesla vehicles, enhancing the fleet management experience.
+Welcome to Nikola, a specialized GPT designed to assist users in efficiently managing their Tesla fleet.
+Focused on individual vehicles, Nikola offers a user-friendly interface for a wide range of remote management tasks.

+Visit [Nikola.chat](https://nikola.chat) today to start chatting!

 ## Features
-Nikola offers a wide range of functionalities to streamline the management of your Tesla fleet:

-### Vehicle Information and Management
+Nikola enables users to:

+- **Retrieve User Information**: Access details about the authenticated Tesla account user.
-- **List All Vehicles**: View all the vehicles in your fleet.
+- **List Vehicles**: View all Tesla vehicles associated with the account.
-- **Get Specific Vehicle Details**: Retrieve detailed information about any vehicle in the fleet, including VIN, battery state, and more.
+- **Get Vehicle Options**: Obtain vehicle specifications based on the VIN.

-### Remote Vehicle Control
+- **Get Vehicle Information**: Receive comprehensive information on a selected vehicle.
+- **Get Vehicle Drivers**: List authorized drivers for a specific vehicle.
+- **Get Vehicle Data**: Access detailed data of a vehicle.
-- **Wake Up Vehicle**: Remotely wake up a vehicle from sleep mode.
+- **Wake Up Vehicle**: Remotely wake up vehicles from sleep mode.
+- **Get Warranty Details**: Check warranty information for vehicles.
+- **Find Nearby Charging Sites**: Locate Tesla Superchargers and Destination Chargers.
+- **Get Charging History**: View the vehicle's charging history.
+- **Get Recent Alerts**: Retrieve recent alerts for a vehicle.

+### Vehicle Commands

+- **Actuate Trunk**: Open/close the trunk.
+- **Auto Conditioning**: Start/stop the climate control system.
+- **Charge Control**: Start/stop vehicle charging.
-- **Vehicle Lock/Unlock**: Remotely lock or unlock the vehicle doors.
+- **Door Lock/Unlock**: Remotely lock or unlock the vehicle.
-- **Climate Preconditioning**: Precondition the vehicle's climate to a comfortable temperature before driving.
-- **Charging Stats**: Check the current charging status and battery level.

-### Location and Charging
-- **Locate Nearby Chargers**: Find the nearest Tesla charging stations.
+- **Flash Lights & Honk Horn**: Remotely flash lights or sound the horn.
-- **Vehicle Location**: Obtain the current location of your Tesla vehicle.
+- **Navigation Request**: Send navigation destinations to the vehicle.

-### Security and Access
-- **Authorized Drivers**: Get a list of drivers authorized to operate a specific vehicle.

-### Warranty Information
+### Region Coverage

-- **Vehicle Warranty Details**: Access warranty information for each vehicle in the fleet.
+- North America
+- Asia-Pacific (excluding China)

+## Installation

+Head on over to [Nikola](https://nikola.chat) and start chatting!

 ## Usage

 To use Nikola, simply provide a command or ask a question regarding your Tesla fleet.
 Nikola will respond with accurate, up-to-date information or perform the requested action on a specific vehicle.
 Ensure you have the necessary permissions and access to the fleet management system.

 ### Example Commands